coding=utf-8

 [docs] def to_dict(self): """Get Polygon2D as a dictionary.""" return {'type': 'Polygon2D', 'vertices': [pt.to_array() for pt in self.vertices]}

-[docs] def to_array(self): """Get a list of lists where each sub-list represents a Point2D vertex.""" return tuple(pt.to_array() for pt in self.vertices)
+[docs] def to_array(self): """Get a tuple of tuples where each sub-tuple represents a Point2D vertex.""" return tuple(pt.to_array() for pt in self.vertices)

 def _to_bool_poly(self): """Translate the Polygon2D to a BooleanPolygon.""" b_pts = (pb.BooleanPoint(pt.x, pt.y) for pt in self.vertices) return pb.BooleanPolygon([b_pts]) def _to_snapped_bool_poly(self, snap_ref_polygon, tolerance): """Snap a Polygon2D to this one and translate it to a BooleanPolygon.
-This is necessary to ensure that boolean operations will succeed between two polygons. """ new_poly = snap_ref_polygon.snap_to_polygon(self, tolerance) return new_poly._to_bool_poly() @staticmethod def _from_bool_poly(bool_polygon): """Get a list of Polygon2D from a BooleanPolygon object.""" return [Polygon2D(tuple(Point2D(pt.x, pt.y) for pt in new_poly)) for new_poly in bool_polygon.regions if len(new_poly) > 2]
+This is necessary to ensure that boolean operations will succeed between two polygons. """ new_poly = snap_ref_polygon.snap_to_polygon(self, tolerance) return new_poly._to_bool_poly() @staticmethod def _from_bool_poly(bool_polygon, tolerance=None): """Get a list of Polygon2D from a BooleanPolygon object.
+Args: bool_polygon: A BooleanPolygon to be interpreted to a list of Polygon2D. tolerance: An optional tolerance value to be used to remove degenerate objects from the result.
+If None, the result may contain degenerate objects. """ polys = [] for new_poly in bool_polygon.regions: if len(new_poly) > 2: poly = Polygon2D(tuple(Point2D(pt.x, pt.y) for pt in new_poly)) if tolerance is not None: try: poly = poly.remove_duplicate_vertices(tolerance) polys.append(poly) except AssertionError: pass # degenerate polygon to be removed else: polys.append(poly) return polys

 [docs] def boolean_intersect(self, polygon, tolerance): """Get a list of Polygon2D for the intersection of this Polygon and another.
 Args: polygon: A Polygon2D for which the intersection with the current polygon will be computed. tolerance: The minimum distance between points before they are considered distinct from one another.
 Returns: A list of Polygon2D representing the intersection of the two polygons.
-Will be an empty list if no overlap exists between the polygons. """ result = pb.intersect( self._to_bool_poly(), polygon._to_snapped_bool_poly(self, tolerance), tolerance / 100) return Polygon2D._from_bool_poly(result)
+Will be an empty list if no overlap exists between the polygons. """ result = pb.intersect( self._to_bool_poly(), polygon._to_snapped_bool_poly(self, tolerance), tolerance / 1000 ) return Polygon2D._from_bool_poly(result, tolerance)

 [docs] @staticmethod def snap_polygons(polygons, tolerance): """Snap several Polygon2D to each other if they differ less than the tolerance.
 This is useful to run before performing operations where small tolerance differences are likely to cause issues, such as in boolean operations.
 Args: polygons: A list of Polygon2D, which will be snapped to each other. tolerance: The minimum distance at which points will be snapped.
 Returns: A list of the input polygon2D that have been snapped to one another. """ new_polygons = list(polygons) for i, poly_1 in enumerate(new_polygons): try: for j, poly_2 in enumerate(new_polygons[i + 1:]): new_polygons[i + j + 1] = poly_1.snap_to_polygon(poly_2, tolerance) except IndexError: pass # we have reached the end of the list of polygons return new_polygons